header pic header text

 How does this work?

-Instead of using a database of actual words such as search engines have traditionally used, this semantic search scheme is mathematically based, using a database of high dimensionality vectors to store the context of each word from each of the hundreds of books and papers on my web site.
+Instead of using a database of actual words such as search engines have traditionally used, this semantic search scheme is mathematically based, using a database of high dimensionality vectors to store the context of each word from each of the books and papers on my web site.

 When you enter your request, the semantic search will retrieve a variety of direct quotes from Hazrat Inayat Khan’s various books and papers on my web site which seem to be most highly related to your query, and then artificial intelligence is used to gracefully connect those various direct quotes into a single, coherent document.